ATSmithPB/StadiumTools/readme.txt

 ...for use within .NET Framework 4.8+

 StadiumTools_IO : contains source code for a StadiumTools_IO Dynamic Link Library (StadiumTools_IO.dll)
-...for converting between rhinoCommon and StadiumTools objects.
+...for converting between rhinoCommon and StadiumTools classes/structs/interfaces.